tsharp42/S5CommunicationLibrary/docs/linux-install.md

 Reboot, at this point the receivers should be enumerated as serial devices as /dev/ttyUSB{0}

-You can validate this with some simple commands
+You can validate this with some simple commands, first disconnect the USB cable and re-connect it, then run:
 ```sh
 sudo dmesg | grep -A7 Trantec
 ```